-This project will help alleviate congestion and reduce traffic delays.
-The second HOV extension for Segment 3 will enable more efficient operation of general purpose lanes and increase capacity for future projected traffic volumes.
-Adding an additional general purpose lane in Segment 1 and 2 will increase capacity of the freeway to accommodate future projected traffic volumes.
-The I-5/La Paz Road and I-5/Avery Parkway interchange improvement projects called for in M2 Project D will reduce chokepoints and congestion, as well as accommodate future traffic demands on the local roads at each interchange.
+This project will help alleviate congestion and reduce traffic delays. second HOV extension for Segment 3 will enable more efficient operation of general-purpose lanes and increase capacity for future projected traffic volumes.
+Adding an additional general-purpose lane in Segments 1 and 2 will increase capacity of the accommodate freeway to future projected traffic volumes.
+The I-5/

+La Paz Road and I-5/Avery Parkway interchange improvement projects called for in M2 Project D will reduce chokepoints and congestion, as well as accommodate future traffic demands on the local roads at each interchange.